IrishTechCommunity/irishtechcommunity.github.io/codeofconduct.md

 If something goes wrong, get help by:

 - Asking for help in channel by typing "@admins"
+- In the event of interchannel disputes please contact the active mod on duty for your channel which you'll find pinned to the channel or use the @admins command.
 - If you wish to message an admin individually, you can see a list of current admins by typing 'hubot admins' in any channel
 - Sending a direct message to someone listed as an admin.
 - Asking for help in the #admin channel (With admins present).